cyz1208/GLCNN/README.md

 # GLCNN with "global + local" strategy

-The package replicates the training and testing of GLCNN model using carbon-based transition metal single-atom catalysts (TMSACs).
+The package replicates the training and testing of GLCNN model using carbon-based transition metal single-atom catalysts (TMSACs) or user-defined datasets.

 ##  Prerequisites